karma4u101/FoBo/README.md

 Add the following resolver OR clone the project and do a local-publish (tweaks, suggestions and contributions are welcome)

-    **Note:** For lift version 2.5-M2 and forward the resolvers is the same as for Lift it self so there is no need to add extra sesolvers. resolvers += "Media4u101 SNAPSHOT Repository" at "http://www.media4u101.se:8081/nexus/content/repositories/snapshots/" alt.
+    **Note:** For lift version 2.5-M2 and forward the resolvers is the same as for Lift it self so there is no need to add extra resolvers. resolvers += "Media4u101 SNAPSHOT Repository" at "http://www.media4u101.se:8081/nexus/content/repositories/snapshots/" alt.
     resolvers += "Media4u101 Repository" at "http://www.media4u101.se:8081/nexus/content/repositories/releases/"